harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 ## Ongoing discussion

-These are proposals in the mailing lists which have not been published as project ideas yet.
+These are proposals in the mailing lists and Discord which have not been published as project ideas yet.
 The feasibility is yet to be defined, and the idea may be dismissed depending on the feedback.
 Everyone is welcome to participate in the discussion and to join as a potential mentor.

-* Harmony adds a new endpoint called `search` to Harmony's API which would allow third parties such as UKLLC to search for studies.
-This is basically a URL that would probably look something like https://api.harmonydata.ac.uk/search and which would allow Harmony to receive a text and find variables in UKLLC's database that are similar to it.
-The existing endpoints are [here](https://api.harmonydata.ac.uk/docs).
-* In order to provide a lookup functionality, Harmony would need to index all the variables from a third party offline and do this every week or month.
-This means, converting them all to a vector and storing them somewhere so that we can quickly do a lookup.
-We might need an off the shelf tool such as [Pinecone](https://www.pinecone.io/) which would help us manage this lookup.
-Harmony is already doing this for the Mental Health Catalogue but the MHC case is simpler because there are fewer variables and we don't have a process for constantly updating the database.